How to Adapt to the New SEO Landscape with these 10 Emerging Trends

 • Use structured data (Schema markup) to help Google recognize entities on your page more effectively.

-Example: A local business like a bakery could optimize for “Artisan Bakery by Sarah in Brooklyn,” making their page stand out for location-specific searches.
+Example: A local business like a bakery could optimize for “Turkish Bakery by Liah in Manhattan,” making their page stand out for location-specific searches.

 Here is a comparison table between traditional keyword-based indexing and entity-based indexing: